esojogerba/Fauxica/README.md

 Clothing store front end.

-This is a project based on a tutorial by DesignCourse: https://www.youtube.com/watch?v=Kl3nOXQjVnQ
+This is a project based on a tutorial by [DesignCourse](https://www.youtube.com/watch?v=Kl3nOXQjVnQ).